South African Purple Cabbage Coleslaw – Great For A Crowd

 Instructions

-- Add the cabbage, carrots, and raisins (if desired) to the dressing and mix until everything is coated.
+- Add the cabbage and carrots to the dressing and mix until everything is coated and well-combined.

 - Store in the fridge up to 5 days.